econnet/econ/econ-1.0.rst

-Communication in other channels are copied/recorded into the repo afterwards, if relevant for the product.
+Communication in other channels are copied/recorded into the repo afterwards, if `relevant <#drelevant>`_ for the product.

 Meetings, if any,
-are enjoyable parties or activities for team building.
+are enjoyable parties or activities for team building, normally not related and attributed to the product.

 .. _`dproduct`: